 What does the school psychology program look for in candidates?

 This is a difficult question to answer as we evaluate each candidate holistically.
 In general, we are looking for individuals who are passionate about becoming a school psychologist and gaining an orientation to the field.
 In terms of academic preparation, the School of Education has specific guidelines for admission.
-Prospective students must have at least a 3.0 undergraduate GPA and score at or above the 40th percentile on all GRE subscales.
+Prospective students must have at least a 3.0 undergraduate GPA.
 Occasionally, we do admit students who fall below these thresholds; however, it is rare for us to admit a student whose performance falls substantially below these guidelines.